Floodnut/Floodnut/README.md

 <div align="left">

 > I am a DevOps/Back-end engineer who majored in Computer Engineering at CWNU, South Korea.
-> I have a interest in cloud security, distributed systems, and I'm enthusiastic about the open-source ecosystem.
+> I have interest in cloud security, distributed systems, and I'm enthusiastic about the open-source ecosystem.
 > I aspire to become an engineer who can develop and operate systems effectively from the perspective of Chaos Engineering.